Joachim Schork – Author & Founder of Statistics Globe

 Hi, my name is Joachim Schork and I’m the guy behind Statistics Globe.

-During my Bachelor studies, I fell in love with statistics the first time.
+During my Bachelor’s studies, I fell in love with statistics the first time.
 I focused as much as possible on statistical research methods for the monitoring of students’ skills and the assessment of educational interventions.

-This job position was definitely another boost for my statistical skills, since I was able to work on many different data sets such as the Statistics on Income and Living Conditions (SILC), the Labour Force Survey (LFS), or the Business and Leisure Tourism Survey.
+This job position was definitely another boost for my statistical skills, since I was able to work on many different data sets such as the Statistics on Income and Living Conditions (SILC), the Labour Force Survey (LFS), and the Business and Leisure Tourism Survey.

-In discussions with colleagues or at research conferences, I noticed how important it is to exchange with other statisticians and researchers of different fields and this was definitely one of the main reasons why I started Statistics Globe.
+In discussions with colleagues or at research conferences, I noticed how important it is to exchange with other statisticians and researchers of different fields, and this was definitely one of the main reasons why I started Statistics Globe.

 While working at STATEC, I also started a side-business for online marketing and webdesign.
 This business was initially a part-time job, but at the end of 2019 I decided to quit my job at STATEC to dedicate all my time to my own business.

-Since then, Statistics Globe is not only a way to exchange with other programmers and researchers; It also allows me to combine both of my interests (statistics and webdesign).
+Since then, Statistics Globe is not only a way to exchange with other programmers and researchers, it also allows me to combine both of my interests (statistics and webdesign).

 Social Media & Contact

-In case you would like to follow me on social media or if you would like to contact me via email, you can find all details below.
+In case you would like to follow me on social media or if you would like to contact me via email, you can find all the details below.

-42 Comments.
+46 Comments.
 Leave new

-Hello Jo
+• Hello Jo

 We like your portal “statistics Globe” and I am a frequent visitor.